Dealing with the Loss of Your Pet

 - Depression: As a reaction to the life change created by the loss, the bereaved may feel sad, hopeless, confused, guilty, drained, and helpless.
 All of these feelings are normal; however, if depression lingers, you may want to see a physician for an evaluation.

 - Acceptance and Resolution: Acceptance and resolution occurs when the loss is integrated into the bereaved's life.
 It does not mean forgetting about the pet.

 The Healing Process

 Honoring and memorializing your pet is an important part of the grieving and healing process.
 You might consider making a donation to an animal-related organization in memory of your pet, carrying out a ritual such as lighting a candle for your pet or having a memorial service with family and friends, making a scrapbook of your pet's life, writing about your special memories of your pet, or talking to others who have experienced a similar loss such as in a support group.
-According to Enid Traisman, certified grief counselor & Director of the DoveLewis Pet Loss Support Program, "Storytelling is considered one of the oldest healing arts; it has been used for centuries as a beneficial way for grieving people to cope with loss."
+According to Enid Traisman, certified grief counselor & former director of the DoveLewis Pet Loss Support Program, "Storytelling is considered one of the oldest healing arts; it has been used for centuries as a beneficial way for grieving people to cope with loss."

 Talking to Children About Loss

 It is important to be honest with children and explain the permanency of the pet's death in simple, straightforward terms.
-It is not advisable to tell a child that the pet has been "put to sleep" as the child may become afraid to go to sleep himself.
+It is not advisable to tell a child that the pet has been "put to sleep" as the child may become afraid to go to sleep themself.
 Encourage the child to talk about the pet and give the child lots of reassurance.
 Children work through grief by "doing;" drawing pictures or writing a story about their pet may help them adjust to the loss.